tBuLi/kingdon/docs/arrays.rst

     0.156 𝐞₁ + 0.708 𝐞₂ + 0.182 𝐞₃

 A huge benefit of multidimensional multivectors is that the resulting code is very compact.
-For example, to compute the norm of (all vectors in) `x`, we simply do
+For example, to compute the norm of (all vectors in) :code:`x`, we simply do

 .. code-block::